 \section{Discussion}

-By learning from the training behavior a test network exhibits during a conventional hyperparameter grid search, we can 1) determine an effective representation of the current training state, 2) predict with high accuracy the future performance when following a proposed schedule, and 3) create a specialized hybrid schedule to achieve the best predicted long-term validation performance under a given optimization objective.
+By learning from the training behavior a test network exhibits during a conventional hyperparameter grid search, we can 1) determine an effective representation of the current training state, 2) predict with high accuracy the future performance when following a proposed schedule, and 3) create a specialized schedule to achieve the best predicted long-term validation performance under a given optimization objective.
 Following this schedule indeed leads to minimizers with superior validation results, located in smooth regions of the loss function.

 This outcome is surprising for two reasons.
 Any dynamical model requires a suitable state representation, but our approach constructs this state representation from three simple quantities that are routinely tracked in ML experiments.
-Unlike the RL-scheduler of \citet{xu2019learning, xiong2022learning}, information about the parameters of network is not needed.
+Unlike the RL-scheduler of \citet{xu2019learning, xiong2022learning}, information about the parameters of the network is not needed.
 The LODE state therefore represents the \emph{effective} training behavior, which is legitimate because in deep learning architectures all minima are practically equivalent \citep{choromanska2015loss, ge2016matrix}.
-Our approach can be applied to test networks of arbitrary size and is less computationally expensive and more data efficient because it does not seek to learn the dynamics of the network parameters, only of the aggregate network performance.
-The latent representations thus indicate training \emph{phases}: e.g. the initial phase of gathering a reliable gradient direction; an exploration phase with high volatility; a convergence phase where the loss becomes shallow; and possibly an overfitting phase with divergence of training and validation performance.
+Our approach can be applied to test networks of arbitrary size because it does not seek to learn the dynamics of the network parameters, only of the aggregate network performance.
+The latent representations thus indicate training \emph{phases}: e.g. the initial phase of gathering a reliable gradient direction; an exploration phase with high volatility; a convergence phase where the loss becomes shallow; and possibly an overfitting phase with divergence of training and validation performance (see \autoref{fig:umap} for a visual confirmation of these training phases).
 Recognizing these phases allows the scheduler to adapt the learning rate such that it achieves high validation performance at the end of the optimization period.